kyma-project/kyma-companion/README.md

    Now, you can run Python and any installed packages in this shell.
 They will use the virtual environment.
 2. Use `poetry run` to execute a command.
 3. Use the `deactivate` command to exit the virtual environment.

-> [!NOTE] Run these commands in the root directory of your project, where the `pyproject.toml` file is located.

 If you are a PyCharm user and want to use the virtual environment created by Poetry, follow the [configuration guides](https://www.jetbrains.com/help/pycharm/poetry.html).